 Outsourcing your accounting can be tricky since it’s hard to know what you’re getting until you’ve paid for the service.
 While the low cost leaders might be more appealing to your wallet, bear in mind that they often cannot offer many services.
 For example, Bench currently doesn’t offer help with 1099s or renewing business licenses.
 They also don’t have a built-in payroll option.

-Hire and in-house accountant for your small business:
+Hire an in-house accountant for your small business

 In-house accountants or bookkeepers are definitely the most costly option, but once your business has grown to certain point, this becomes your best option.